PrItaM648/UnityTalk/README.md

   Included a to-do list and whiteboard using cshtml, css and JavaScript.</br>
   Designed a responsive UI with cshtml, css and JavaScript.</br>
   Built a meeting window using API.</br>
+  User can upload their files in the upload file window. </br>
+  There is a Ebook section where user can read ebooks provided by admin section </br>
   Ensured data persistence and user management with SQL Server Management Studio. </br>